90pixel/nestjs-starter/README.md

 await this.utilsService.autoMapper(getUser, MeResponseDto)
 ```

-Your response will be contains only id, username, role, test and sessionTokens.
+Your response will contains only id, username, role, test and sessionTokens.
 We use class-validator and class-transformer for this.
 Because typescript cannot reflect the type of the dto props.
 So we use class-transformer for resolve this problem.
 We must use @Expose() decorator for the properties that we want to return.
 If property is pointing to another dto, we must use @Type(() => ...) decorator.
 Otherwise it will return the object.
 ### Pagination class